 |Core Purpose||To take a stand for all investors, to treat them fairly, and to give them the best chance for investment success|

-Vanguard entered the financial industry in 2013 with ETF investment offerings.
+Vanguard’s first ETF, the Vanguard Total Stock Market ETF, entered the market in 2001.
 Since then they have enjoyed a meteoric rise to overtake State Street at the second spot in the ETF market.
 Moving forward they are set to continue their market dominance and are likely to challenge industry behemoth BlackRock for the top position.
-Recently, Vanguard’s ETF total assets were valued at over $890 billion.

 Vanguard is set to continue its tradition of disruption in the financial market space with its foray of Vanguard’s Personal Advisor Services into the burgeoning robo-advisor market.
-With over $93 billion in assets under management as of September 30, 2017, Vanguard already has a stable foundation for future growth in this area.
+With around $150 billion in assets under management as of 2022, Vanguard already has a stable foundation for future growth in this area.